Enumeration Attacks: How Exposed Identifiers Enable Systematic Abuse

 }

-The Request Variation Controller is specifically designed to detect enumeration patterns by analyzing:
+The Request Variation Controller detects enumeration patterns by analyzing:

 • Systematic parameter incrementation